TeemuKoivisto/svelte-tree-view/README.md

 `npm i svelte-tree-view`

-Size: 18 kBs (no external dependencies)
+Size: 15 kBs (no external dependencies)

 ## How to use

 NOTE: Since I'm a TypeScript fanboy I wrote this library in TS and therefore the `"svelte"` block in the `package.json` points to a `index.ts` file.
-This doesn't allow importing the project as `.svelte` files if your project uses JS which would I suppose make the development experience better (as you don't have to use the compiled version) but damn, I refuse to write this in JS.
-Also to import the library I noticed `@wessberg/rollup-plugin-ts` parser worked better than for example `rollup-plugin-typescript2`.
-Don't know the details but it was weird https://github.com/sveltejs/component-template/issues/29.
+To import this library in a Svelte project you need to add a TypeScript bundler incase you didn't already have one.
+While experimenting with the imports and local linking I noticed `rollup-plugin-ts` parser worked better than for example `rollup-plugin-typescript2`.
+Don't know the details but it was weird https://github.com/sveltejs/component-template/issues/29 and might be helpful.

 You can import the library as: